'Unimaginable tragedy:' Children shot in Dumfries lost their mom three months ago

 The mother of four of the victims died just over three months ago from diabetes complications, said a family friend, calling the shooting an "unimaginable tragedy."

-After Portia Carroll's death in September, her eight children were uprooted and in the process of transitioning to live with their grandmother and extended family in Dumfries.
+After Portia Carroll's death in September, her eight children were uprooted from their home in Spotsylvania and in the process of transitioning to live with their grandmother and extended family in Dumfries.

 Four of those children -- 3-year-old Journee Carroll Ward and three older sisters aged 17, 16 and 14 -- were shot just after 10:50 a.m.
 Wednesday along with their 17-year-old uncle at the family's home on Milroy Drive in the South Cove neighborhood.
 Journee died at the scene.